mattbierner/neith/README.md

     </body>

-# Code
+## Code
 parse.js is written in Javascript / Khepri.
-[Khepri][khepri] is a ECMAScript subset that, among other things, adds a shorted lambda function syntax.
-It is also implemented using parse.js.
-Besides lambda functions, Khepri files (*.kep) are pretty much plain old Javascript.
+[Khepri][khepri] is a ECMAScript subset that, among other things, adds a shorted lambda function syntax. `dist` contains the generated Javascript files while `lib` contains the source Khepri files.

-For now, both the .js and .kep versions of source code will be kept in 'lib/', but only Khepri sources will be developed and Javascript files will be generated from it.

 [Zippers]: http://www.haskell.org/haskellwiki/Zipper